-- 19. Call site: For call trees only.
-Enabled only if there is a reference node.
-Offers information about the caller of the reference node. - a) Location: Displays information about the module and position within the module (line numbers) of the caller of the reference node. - b) Source code: Opens an editor for displaying, editing, and saving the source code where the call for which the reference node stays for happens.
-The begin and the end of the relevant source code region are highlighted.
-If the specified source file is not found, you are asked to chose a file to open. - 20.
+- c) Set as loop: Marks the selected tree item as loop.
+All subitems are treated as iterations.
+An additional context menu item "Hide iterations" appears. - 22.
 Called region: For call trees only.
 Enabled only if there is a reference node.
 Offers information about the reference node. - a) Info: Gives some short information about the reference node. - b) Online description: Shows some (usually more extensive) online description for the reference node.
 Disabled if no online description is available. - c) Location: Displays information about the module and position within the module (line numbers) where the callee method of the reference node is defined. - d) Source code: Opens an editor for displaying, editing, and saving the source code of the callee of the reference node.
 Begin and end of the relevant region are highlighted.
-If the specified source code does not exists, you are asked to choose a file to open. - 21.
+If the specified source code does not exists, you are asked to choose a file to open. - 23.
 Min/max values: Not for metric trees.
 Here you can activate and deactivate the application of user-defined minimal and maximal values for the color extremes, i.e., the values corresponding to the left and right end of the color legend.
 If you activate user-defined values for the color extremes, you are asked to define two values that should correspond to the minimal and to the maximal colors.
 All values outside of this interval will get the color gray.
 Note that canceling any of the input windows causes no changes in the coloring method.
-If user-defined min/max values are activated, the selected value information widget (see Section ??) displays a (u) " foruser-defined" behind the minimal and maximal color values.
+If user-defined min/max

-- 22. Statistics: Only available if a statistics file for the current CUBE file is provided.
+- values are activated, the selected value information widget (see Section 1.5.2.5) displays a (u) ' ' foruser-defined" behind the minimal and maximal color values. - 24.
+Statistics: Only available if a statistics file for the current CUBE file is provided.
 Displays statistical information about the instances of the selected metric in the form of a box plot.
-For an in-depth explanation of this feature see subsection 1.3.3.1. - 23.
+For an in-depth explanation of this feature see subsection 1.6.7.1. - 25.
 Max severity in trace browser: Only available for metric and call trees and only if a statistics file providing information about the most severe instance(s) of the selected metric is present.
-If CUBE is already connected to a trace browser (via File $\Rightarrow$ Connect to trace browser), the timeline display of the trace browser is zoomed to the position of the occurrence of the most severe pattern so that the cause for the pattern can be examined further.
-For a more detailed explanation of this feature see subsection 1.3.3.2. - 24.
-Sort by value (descending): For flat call profiles only.
-Sorts the nodes by their current values in descending order.
-Note that if an item is expanded, its exclusive value is taken for sorting, otherwise its inclusive value. - 25.
-Sort by name (ascending): For flat call profiles only.
-Sorts the nodes alphabetically by name in ascending order.
+If CUBE is already connected to a trace browser (via $File \Rightarrow Connect \ to \ trace \ browser$), the timeline display of the trace browser is zoomed to the position of the occurrence of the most severe pattern so that the cause for the pattern can be examined further.
+For a more detailed explanation of this feature see subsection 1.6.7.2. - 26.
+Cut all tree: For call trees only.
+Enabled only if clicked over item in call tree.
+Offers different modification possibilities: - a) Set as root: Removes all call path above the selected item and sets selected call path as a root node. - b) Prune element: Removes the selected item and all its children.
+Its inclusive value will be added then to the exclusive value of its parent. - c) Set as leaf: Removes all children of its element and add their inclusive values to its exclusive value. - 27.
+Create derived metric (as root or a child) For metric tree only.
+It offers a dialog 1.10 to create a new derived metric as a root metric if clicked over an empty part of window or selected via submenu as a root.
+An it creates the new metric as a child metric if clicked over another metric or selected via submenu as a child.